ideashavenoborders/grin-cloud-mining/README.md

 ### 4. Start Grin

-To start grin, simply change to its dir and start it.
+Start the Grin client.
 Let's start it with *screen*, so that it always keeps running in the background.

 `cd`

+`cd grin`

 `screen -S grin`